Follow us

 - Lead structured and effective briefings

-Dates : See below for the group booking module
+See the group booking module below

-Price 2025 : 685€ per person based on minimum of 3 participants
+685€ per person based on a minimum of 3 participants

 Registration possible from age 18

-- IFMGA English speaking mountain guiding service
+- IFMGA English-speaking mountain guide

-- lift access as per programme
+- Lift access as per programme

-- accommodation in the valley during the course
+- Accommodation in the valley during the course

-- take out lunches and daily snacks
+- Picnic lunches and daily snacks

-- personal technical equipment including your mountaineering shoes
+- Personal technical equipment

 2 people: 1215€ per person